RotemHonPauker/EnglishTutor/README.md

 ---

+## Recording & audio processing

+The Record tab takes a whole audio recording and turns it into several phrase cards at once — one AI call handles transcription, cleaning, splitting into individual phrases (or sequential chunks, in a `has_order` space), and translation together, using the active space's own rules to know how.

+- **~30 minute limit.** Requests are sent inline (embedded directly in the API call) rather than through a separate upload step, which is simpler but size-capped — 60MB of raw audio is the ceiling, comfortably under Gemini's 100MB inline request limit once base64 overhead is factored in.
+Based on this app's actual recording weight (~1.5MB/minute), that's roughly half an hour.
+Oversized files are rejected with a clear message rather than silently failing.
+- **No audio is ever stored.** Only the resulting text — the cleaned transcript (saved to `transcripts`) and the extracted phrases (saved to `phrases`, same as if typed) — survives past the request.
+- **The file picker deliberately accepts more than `audio/*`.** Some phones (Samsung in particular) save voice recordings as `.mp4` but report it as a video MIME type — with a strict `audio/*` filter, the browser's file picker would hide those files entirely, not just refuse them.

+---

 ## Rate limiting & usage caps

-A few layers protect the Claude/Gemini API usage from runaway cost (abuse, a bug, or an abandoned browser tab):

-- **Per-route rate limits** (`express-rate-limit`) on `/editor` and the AI-calling parts of `/phrases` — capped requests per IP per time window.
+A layer protects the Gemini API usage from runaway cost (abuse, a bug, or an abandoned browser tab): **per-route rate limits** (`express-rate-limit`) on `/phrases` (translation) and `/recordings` (audio processing) — capped requests per IP per time window.
-- **Tool-loop cap** — a single `/editor` request can chain several tool-use rounds (fetch a phrase, propose a rule update, etc.); `editorEngine.js` caps how many rounds one request can trigger before giving up gracefully.
-- **Conversation history trimming** — `/editor`'s history is trimmed to the most recent N real user messages once a session runs long, cut only at safe boundaries (never splitting a `tool_use`/`tool_result` pair).

 ---

 ```
 EnglishTutor/
 ├── dashboard/
-│   ├── editor/
-│   |   ├── editorEngine.js
-│   |   ├── editorPrompt.txt
+│   ├── audio/
-│   |   ├── toolHandler.js
+│   |   ├── audioEngine.js
-│   |   └── tools.js
+│   |   └── audioPrompt.txt
 │   ├── public/
 │   |   ├── audio-cache/         (gitignored — generated at runtime)
 │   |   ├── icons/